Alpha-W0lf/content_platform/docs/001_rapid_dev_guide.md

 *   **Iterative Development:** We'll build the platform in small, incremental steps, focusing on core functionality first.
 *   **"Spike, Then Test":**  For new features, we'll start with a "spike" – a quick, exploratory implementation to validate the approach.
 Then, we'll write targeted tests and refactor.
 *   **Defer Complexity:**  We'll postpone non-essential features and infrastructure until after v0.0 is working.
 *   **Local Development First:**  We'll primarily develop and test locally, using Docker for integration testing and deployment.
+This speeds up the development loop.
-*   **"Good Enough" for v0.0:**  We'll aim for functional correctness and reasonable code quality, but we won't strive for perfection in v0.0.
+*   **"Good Enough" for v0.0:**  We'll aim for functional correctness and reasonable code quality, and always following best practices, but we won't strive for perfection in v0.0.
 *   **Prioritize Core Workflow:** We'll add user interaction, create, update, and get status.

 ## v0.0 Feature Set (Minimal Viable Product)